luizbills/font4x6/README.md

 ![](images/showcase.png)

-> Both images have been scaled by 400% to improve visualization.
+> That second image have been scaled by 400% to improve visualization.

 ## Encoding